 - Insecure application programming interfaces (APIs)

-- Poor encryption/unencrypted devices connected to cloud
+- Poor encryption/unencrypted devices connected to the cloud

 - Weak credentials management